hannelorelongin/PaerPhage/README.md

 Thesis research conducted at the lab of Computational Systems Biology (prof. Vera van Noort) and Lab of Gene Technology (prof. Rob Lavigne) under daily supervision of Cédric Lood.

 ---
-The project consist of bacterial genome **assembly**, **annotation and population exploration**, followed by the exploration of two novel approaches for identifying prophages.
+The project consist of bacterial genome **assembly**, then **annotation and population exploration**, followed by the exploration of two novel approaches for identifying prophages.
 One method exploits the availability of long reads and its capability to highlight **structural variations** in genomes.
 The other strategy utilizes **viromics** datasets to pin down regions of possible viral origin.